aws-samples/serverless-patterns/cognito-appsync-bedrock/cdk/README.md

 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node and NPM](https://nodejs.org/en/download/) installed (Node.js 20.x recommended as used by the Lambda function)
 - [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) installed
-- Make sure the default Amazon Bedrock model is available in your target region.
-This pattern now defaults to the `apac.amazon.nova-lite-v1:0` inference profile and deploys against the AWS region you choose.
-If you switch back to an Anthropic model, make sure the required model access and Anthropic use-case approval are already configured in your account.
+- Deploy in an AWS Region that supports the selected model or inference profile.
+The default `global.amazon.nova-2-lite-v1:0` inference profile is available from `ap-south-1` and other [documented source Regions](https://docs.aws.amazon.com/bedrock/latest/userguide/model-card-amazon-nova-2-lite.html#model-card-amazon-nova-2-lite-regions).
+- Access to Amazon Bedrock foundation models is enabled by default when the caller has the required AWS Marketplace and IAM permissions.
+Anthropic models additionally require a one-time use-case submission before first use.
 - Make sure your AWS CLI credentials are already configured for the account and region where you want to deploy and test this pattern.

 ## Architecture